-CVE-2017-0144:A remote code execution vulnerability exists in the SMBv1 server of multiple Microsoft Windows versions, allowing attackers to execute arbitrary code via crafted packets.
+CVE-2017-0144:CVE-2017-0144 is a remote code execution vulnerability in the SMBv1 server of several Windows versions that allows an attacker to execute arbitrary code by sending crafted SMB packets.

 splash